drozd324/GPU_Delaunay_Triangulation/thesis.typ

-	This algorithm presents with a bit of ambiguity however I believe its a good algorithm to keep in mind when progressing to more complex algorithms as it presents the most important feature in a DT algorithm, that is, checking if an edge in the traingultion is legal and if not flipping it.
+	This algorithm presents with a bit of ambiguity however I believe its a good algorithm to keep in mind when progressing to more complex algorithms as it presents the most important feature in a DT algorithm, that is, checking if an edge in the triangulation is legal, and if its not, we flip it.
 Most DT algorithms take this core concept and build a more optimized verions of it with as @flipping_alg has a complexity of $O(n^2)$ @ZurichDT.

-	The next best serial algorithm commonly presented by popular textbooks @CGAlgoApp@NumericalRecipies is the _randomized incrimental point insertion_ @ripiflip_alg.
+	The next best serial algorithm commonly presented by popular textbooks @CGAlgoApp @NumericalRecipies is the _randomized incrimental point insertion_ @ripiflip_alg.
 When implemented properly this algorithm should have a complexity of $O(n log(n))$ @CGAlgoApp.
 This algorithm is favoured for its relative low complexity and ease of implementaion.
 The construction this algorithm is a bit mathematically involved however the